 As a solid, liquid, or gas is heated, the atoms or molecules that comprise it vibrate more and more; these increased vibrations require more volume for each atom/molecule.

 In a gas, this is expressed not as a "vibration" but as an increased velocity for the particles, and therefore an increased pressure on the gas's container.
 For this reason, most materials expand as they are heated up.
-This happens to the greatest extent in gases, but to a lesser extent in liquids and solids as well.
+This happens to the greatest extent in gasses, but to a lesser extent in liquids and solids as well.

 When something expands, it becomes less dense; there are fewer particles, and therefore less mass, per unit volume than there were before.
-But in liquids and gases (fluids), a region of lower density will rise and float above the higher density regions due to the influence of gravity.
+But in liquids and gasses (fluids), a region of lower density will rise and float above the higher density regions due to the influence of gravity.
 These two concepts, that heat causes a decrease in density and that fluids rise and fall according to density, combine to create the heat-transfer phenomenon of convection.

 The Definition of Convection